bystrogenomics/bystro/perl/INSTALL.md

 cpm install MouseX::Getopt
 ```

-However, if you are using Perl > 5.36.0, you will need to manually install LMDB_File 0.14, which will require `make`
+However, if you are using Perl > 5.36.0, you will need to manually install LMDB_File 0.14, which will require `make`:

 ```bash
 ALIEN_INSTALL_TYPE=share cpm install --test Alien::LMDB